File

 interviewers understanding Remove

-application outcome Remove
+application outcome not affected Remove

-chat Remove
+interview as a chat Remove

-best of luck Remove
+best of luck (applications) Remove

 Arow Key Takeaways